theRealAph/ScopeLocals/README.md

 operation requested by the business logic is permitted before proceeding to execute it at 4. and 6.

-This example demonstrates that `ThreadLocal`s can be used to implement the behaviour needed for this case.
-However, there are problems with their design that affect even this sort of well structured use.
+This example demonstrates that `ThreadLocal`s _can_ be used to implement the behaviour needed for this case.
+However, there are problems with the design of `ThreadLocal`s that affect even this sort of well structured use.

 - *Unconstrained Mutability*  —  Every thread-local variable is _mutable_:
   that is to say, any code that can access a `ThreadLocal`'s `get()` can